Satellite Tech For Food Producers And Water Managers

 EOS Data Analytics Has Announced The Launch Of The First Agro-focused Satellite Constellation Among Companies Utilizing Remote Sensing Technologies, EOS SAT.
 How Will Food Producers Benefit From This Data Source?

-The benefits of EOS SAT stem from its technical characteristics.
-The constellation will consist of seven lightweight optical satellites generating high-resolution images of farmlands and forests every 5–6 days or daily if tasked to monitor specific areas.
-Satellites will be equipped with 11 agri-related bands.
-EOS SAT will cover 100% of land in the top counties.
+The benefits of EOS SAT-1 stem from its technical characteristics.
+The lightweight optical satellite generates high-resolution images of farmlands and forests every 5–6 days or daily if tasked to monitor specific areas.
+The satellite captures imagery in 11 spectral bands.
+EOS SAT-1 will cover 100% of land in the top counties.

 - Diseases and pest prediction